MicrosoftLearning/dp-080-Transact-SQL/Instructions/Demos/01-module-1-demos.md

 Throughout the course, students use a hosted environment that includes **Azure Data Studio** and a local instance of SQL Server Express containing a simplified version of the **adventureworks** sample database.

-1. Start the hosted lab environment, and log in if necessary.
+1. Start the hosted lab environment (for any lab in this course), and log in if necessary.
 2. Start Azure Data Studio, and in the **Connections** tab, select the **AdventureWorks** connection.
 This will connect to the SQL Server instance and show the objects in the **adventureworks** database.
 3. Expand the **Tables** folder to see the tables that are defined in the database.
 Note that there are a few tables in the **dbo** schema, but most of the tables are defined in a schema named **SalesLT**.
 4. Expand the **SalesLT.Product** table and then expand its **Columns** folder to see the columns in this table.
 Each column has a name, a data type, an indication of whether it can contain *null* values, and in some cases an indication that the columns is used as a primary key (PK) or foreign key (FK).